JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 >
 {style="note"}

-To apply the IntelliJ Platform Gradle Plugin to a project, add the following entry to the `plugins` block in the <path>build.gradle.kts</path> file:
+To apply the IntelliJ Platform Gradle Plugin to a project, add the following entry to the `plugins` block in the Gradle build file:

 <tabs group="languages">
 <tab title="Kotlin" group-key="kotlin">